Cloud key management

 3

-Validate successful connection from Google Workspace to the configured identity provider (IdP)
+Perform the following steps to validate a successful connection from Google Workspace to the configured identity provider (IdP):

 1